Eyjafjallajökull Volcano and the South Coast of Iceland in a Luxurious Super Jeep

 Gígjökull glacier

-On this trip though we didn't go any further but turned back, as Eyjafjallajökull was what we wanted to see.
-I have joined another tour which took me to Gígjökul and Þórsmörk.
-In that travel-blog you can what Gígjökull looked like in 2018:
+On this trip, though, we didn't go any further; we turned back because Eyjafjallajökull was what we wanted to see.
+I have joined another tour, which took me to Gígjökul and Þórsmörk.

-A wonderful Tour to Þórsmörk Valley in South-Iceland with Midgard Adventure
+A wonderful Tour to Þórsmörk Valley in South Iceland with Midgard Adventure

 Gljúfrabúi waterfall

 Gljúfrabúi is located next to Seljalandsfoss.
 The driver used this stop to inflate the tires again, but he had deflated them a bit for a more comfortable drive on the gravel road and the rivers.
-The name of the waterfall, Gljúfrabúi, means Dweller of the Gorge.
+The name of the waterfall, Gljúfrabúi, means Dweller of the Gorge

 Gljúfrabúi waterfall